publishpress/PublishPress-Planner/readme.txt

 = UNRELEASED =

 * Fixed: Fix "Statuses" doesn't appear with a title in important areas, #846;
+* Fixed: Fix links to posts with custom privacy are changed to preview links, #852;

 = [3.3.2] - 2021-05-27 =